soulsource/passwordmaker-rs/README.md

+# MOVED

+This repo is no longer being updated.
+You can find the current version at [https://git.grois.info/passwordmaker-rs/](https://git.grois.info/passwordmaker-rs/).

+# Description

 This project is a Rust reimplementation of [PasswordMaker Pro](https://passwordmaker.org).

 Just like the original software, this library is released under the GNU Lesser General Public License.
 To be precise, under [GNU Lesser General Public License v3.0 or later](https://spdx.org/licenses/LGPL-3.0-or-later.html).
 See the `LICENSE` file for the full text of the license.